7 SaaS User Onboarding Best Practices [+Examples and Bonus Tips]

 A lot of SaaS folk end up focusing on optimizing users’ 1st run experience.
 While the first impression your users have of your product is important, it’s the next couple of impressions that make all the difference.

-Every time your users logs in to your product, you need to wow them.
-That’s what makes them come back next time.
+Every time your users log in to your product, you need to wow them.
+That’s what makes them come back again.

 So, that 1st run experience needs to provide an Aha!
 Moment for your users.
 That first Aha!
 Moment will draw them back a second time.